 Frequently Asked Questions

 The answer depends on team size.
-Solo consultants and 2-5 person firms use lightweight tools like Fluid CRM, OnePageCRM, Pipedrive or Capsule.
-Mid-size consultancies (10-50 people) use Pipedrive, HubSpot or Salesflare.
-Large consulting firms like McKinsey, Deloitte and BCG use custom Salesforce or Microsoft Dynamics setups, often with millions in customization.
+Solo consultants and 2 to 5 person firms use lightweight tools like Fluid CRM ($16/seat), OnePageCRM ($9.95/user annual), Pipedrive ($24/seat) or Capsule ($21/seat).
+Mid-size consultancies of 10 to 50 people use Pipedrive, HubSpot or Salesflare.
+Large firms run custom Salesforce or Microsoft Dynamics builds with dedicated internal teams.
 The right CRM scales with the size of your operation, not your ego.

 Conclusion